IgnacioGB1990/Battleship/README.md

 > **Warning**

 > For the purpose of the demo only 4 boats are assigned to the computer.
 Coordinates (0,0), (0,1), (1,0) and (1,1).

 ### For full match

-In case you want to play a full match:

 Uncomment:
 Line 68 in main.py